Improbable Press

 With radical transparency in mind, and inspired by a writer who recently asked me "what does editing entail?"
 Here are the basics of how we edit your book; if you want something really fine-grained follow this read up with What "We're Editing Your Book" Really Means:

 3. In other words, edits depend.
 We might ask for more characterization here or clarification of plot points there.
 Edits can be really extensive and encouraging, or they can chiefly be tweaks for clarity.
 After we edit your book we'll send it back to you for approval.
 You then accept the suggested edits or you don't, but we talk about the ones you don't want to make and why.
 With house style (spellings; punctuation; formatting, sometimes grammar) we're not very flexible unless the story demands it.
+For example, a British character is going to say they found a penny on the pavement, while an American will say they picked up that lucky thing from the sidewalk.

 4. After you've edited the book and sent it back to us, it may need another edit.
 And another.
 Again it depends.
 We've gone through many edits with some books, only one with others.
 Please don't be the writer who fights for every comma—this is not a hill to die on, your story, the characters you love, fight for them.